-Treating Incomplete Eye Closure Due to Facial Paralysis
+Treating Incomplete Eye Closures Due to Facial Paralysis with Platinum Chains

 There are a few treatment options available for treating facial palsy patients with incomplete eye closure including platinum chains, gold weights, eyelid springs, and tarsorrhaphy.
 Dr. Azizzadeh and Dr. Massry will examine your condition and determine the best treatment option for your case during your consultation.
 Specialists at the Facial Paralysis Institute frequently implant platinum chains in facial paralysis patients who experience a great improvement in quality of life upon regaining the ability to properly close the eye.

 If Dr. Azizzadeh and his team decide that platinum chains are a good option for you, they will start the process by determining the appropriate size and weight of the implant.
 Sample chains will be temporarily affixed to the outside of the lid until the right weight for restoring eye closure is found.
-Then, our highly respected oculoplastic surgeons will implant the platinum chain into the upper lid by making a small incision in the crease.
-The chain will be attached to the upper eyelidmuscle with sutures and use gravity to restore the patient’s ability to close the eye.
+Then, our highly respected oculoplastic surgeons will implant them into the upper lid by making a small incision in the crease.
+The chain will be attached to the upper eyelid muscle with sutures and use gravity to restore the patient’s ability to close the eye.

 Candidates for Platinum Chains